Queen of Hearts (Alice's Adventures in Wonderland): Confusion with the Red Queen

 She is commonly mistaken for the Red Queen in the story's sequel, Through the Looking-Glass, but in reality shares none of her characteristics other than being a queen.
-Indeed, Carroll, in his lifetime, made the distinction of the two Queens by saying:
+Carroll, in his lifetime, made the distinction of the two Queens by saying:

 The 1951 animated film Alice in Wonderland perpetuates the long-standing confusion between the Red Queen and the Queen of Hearts.
 In the film, the Queen of Hearts delivers several of the Red Queen's statements, the most notable being based on her "all the ways about here belong to me".
-Both characters say this to suggest the importance and possible arrogance, but in the Red Queen's case, it has a double meaning since her status as a Chess-queen means that she can move in any direction she desires.
+Both characters say this to suggest their importance and possible arrogance, but in the Red Queen's case, it has a double meaning since her status as a Chess-queen means that she can move in any direction she desires.

 In the American McGee's Alice adaptation of the books, the characters are also conflated, leading to further popular misconception.